 Treisaac Farm is a 2.5 acre site a few miles from the sea near Newquay, Cornwall.
-It is our home as well as the site of the brewery, distillery and the certified organic smallholding where we grow our ingredients, including Cornish hops, rhubarb, blackcurrants and fresh herbs.
+We live in the farmhouse, brewing in the Barn using ingredients from our own certified organic smallholding where we grow our ingredients including Cornish Green Fuggle Hops, garden fruits and fresh herbs.

 We have both producer and processor organic accreditation, and any malt and hops that we buy in are all organically grown.
 The absence of herbicides, pesticides and insecticides from the farming methods used means these agri-chemicals cannot get into the food chain and the fields can support an ecosystem.
 Organic barley is only grown for one season of the year, allowing the soil to recover between harvests.